-Issued and approved by Hermes Investment Management Limited which is authorised and regulated by the Financial Conduct Authority.
+Issued and approved by Hermes Investment Management Limited ("HIML") which is authorised and regulated by the Financial Conduct Authority.
 Registered address: Sixth Floor, 150 Cheapside, London EC2V 6ET.
 Telephone calls may be recorded for training and monitoring purposes.
-Potential investors in the United Kingdom are advised that compensation may not be available under the United Kingdom Financial Services Compensation Scheme.
+BD009940.
+04/22 0012880